-In the previous post of the Investing series, we talked about Exchange Traded Funds (ETFs).
+In the previous post of the Investing Guide for Beginners, we talked about Exchange Traded Funds (ETFs).
 Before that, we talked about mutual funds.
 In both these two cases, we focused, especially on passive index funds.
-Index funds are replicating an existing index.
+Index funds are replicating an existing stock market index.
 For instance, the SP&500 index is replicated by many mutual funds and many ETFs.
 In this post, we are going to focus on index replication.

 There are several different ways of replicating an index.
 There is physical index replication and synthetic index replication.
 It is important to know how funds are replicating the index.
 If you want to make a good choice between the different ETFs and mutual funds that exist, it is important to know the different ways they are using for replicating the index.